 It may be too overwhelming to understand the world of documentary movies: many interesting movies are shown only at movie festivals, others – once on television, and some movies are immediately posted on the Internet or released on DVD.

 The “360 ° International Science and Technology Movie Festival” is one of the key educational projects, the task of which is to show thematic documentary movies related to science, technology, and new ideas about the world and society.
 We have collected 9 interesting science and technology documentaries from the 360 ° festival that are worth your time.
 These movies are especially interesting for curious students.
+So you can get UK assignment help with your homework while you watch them.
 Students may also want to buy coursework.

 The Chimpanzee Complex